collingsandrew/milestone-two-project/README.md

 #### Client Goals

 1. I want the site to be simple to navigate and use.
-2. I want to give the user the means of contacting the site owner.
+2. I want to give the user a means of contacting the site owner.
 3. I want the game to be intuitive and easy to understand, so that users of all ages can enjoy it.
 4. I want the site to be accessible on multiple platforms (such as web, mobile, and tablets), so that users can play it on their preferred devices.
 5. I want the site to have a visually appealing interface with good design principles and high-quality images, so that it attracts and engages users from the moment they visit.